fluencelabs/fRPC-Substrate/hacking_frpc.md

 ![Sign TX](./images/sign_tx_metamask.png)
 * once you signed the transaction and the contract was successfully updated, we are done (6) !

+Fluence CLI did a hole bunch of work for us behind the scenes and signing the transaction is a lot quicker than entering (virtual) credit card information.
+The parametric details necessary to write Aqua scripts are save in [deals.aqua](./.fluence/aqua/deals.aqua) and serves as an important dependency in your Aqua scripts, as we'll see in the next section.
 ### fRPC Algorithms

 The fRPC substrate comes with basic implementations of several algorithms useful in mitigating failure as the result of availability and lack of trustlessness.
 You cna find these